simh/simh/Visual Studio Projects/0ReadMe_Projects.txt

     .../simh/windows-build/winpcap/WpdPack/Include/pcap.h
     .../simh/windows-build/libSDL/SDL2-2.0.3/include/SDL.h

-The contents of the windows-build directory can be downloaded from:
+If you have a command line version of git installed in your environment then the windows-build repository will be downloaded and updated automatically.
+If not, then the contents of the windows-build directory can be downloaded from:

     https://github.com/simh/windows-build/archive/windows-build.zip